Sports Coach Logo Sports Coach Training Principles Fitness Components

 Complex Training

 A more advanced training method would be to perform explosive medicine ball exercises after a weightlifting exercise, i.e. Cleans or Back Squats followed by a medicine ball vertical toss.
 This method of training is more commonly known as complex training.
-As a guideline, this type of training should only be employed with athletes who have at least five years' experience of performance lifting, other compound lifts and have a competent movement pattern.
+As a guideline, this type of training should only be employed with athletes with at least five years' experience of performance lifting, other compound lifts, and competent movement patterns.

 Table 1 - Training parameters for a method